Table of Contents

-The Lord shows godly jealousy when people take something that rightly belongs to Him as the Creator and give it to another entity that leads them to destruction.
+The Lord shows godly jealousy when people take something that rightly belongs to Him as the Creator and give it to another entity that leads them to death.
 People often get lured by evil and idolatry.
-And the Lord refuses to share His glory with idols or anything that leads souls away from the source of life (Isaiah 42:8; 48:11).
+And the Lord refuses to share His glory with idols or anything that causes souls away from the source of life, blessing and peace (Isaiah 42:8; 48:11).

 The second commandment states: “You shall not bow down to them nor serve them.
 For I, the Lord your God, am a jealous God” (Exodus 20:5 also Exodus 34:14; Deuteronomy 4:24).
 The Lord declines the worship and service of a divided heart (Exodus 34:12–15; Deuteronomy 6:14, 15; Joshua 24:15, 19, 20).
 Jesus Himself said, “No man can serve two masters” (Matthew 6:24).